ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 POD ID              CREATED             STATE               NAME                NAMESPACE           ATTEMPT             RUNTIME
 ```

-Very strange, we see nothing.
+We see nothing.
-To define the reason why no pods created lets review the kubelet logs (but as we know what we are looking for, we will chit a bit)
+To define the reason why no pods were created let's review the logs
 ```bash
 journalctl -u kubelet | grep NetworkNotReady
 ```